 Tile Flooring Installation Services

-A tile floor seems simple enough but actually, there are many steps that must be properly followed by the installer to meet manufacturer’s specifications.
+Installing tile seems simple enough but actually, many steps must be properly followed by the installer to meet manufacturer’s specifications.
 If your tile installer does not follow the right installation process, the installation will fail and the time and money you invested will be at risk.
 Your stress and time are worth more than saving a few hundred dollars.

 There is nothing more frustrating to any homeowner than to choose the perfect selection and in a few months to a year, the product starts to crack, come loose, grout wears and your beautiful new flooring is now an eyesore.
 What’s worse is not only do you have to re-install a new floor but the existing tiled floor has to be removed and then you may find that the perfect tile you spent time ordering and wanted has been discontinued.
 Because of its use in daily walking a badly installed floor is one of the most common problems facing homeowners.

 - Has the existing tile flooring been laid on top of a wood floor? if so, did they install a concrete backer board?
 1/2″ thick is optimal but in some cases, you can use 1/4″ if you have a height restriction and if the tile floor does not have a lot of movement.
 Sometimes 3/4″ plywood has to be installed over tile floors first.

 - Does the backer board have an expansion gap if butted against another surface?

 - Has the surface been cleaned before the tile was installed?
 Dust and debris can affect the adhesion?